jason-lieb/Browse-Smart/planning/TO_DO_DEVELOPMENT.md

 ## Aesthetics

-Get ellipses when text overflows
 Tab Icon for Chrome Settings / Extensions / etc. -> Loop through all tabs and add to ones with url Chrome:// Different Color for Different Workspaces
-Gap on right side of tab disappears when shrunk

 ## Pop-up